Quick Thai Peanut Curry

-This curry cooks in 5 minutes.
+This curry is quick to pull together.
 Kids love it and it's usually enjoyed by those who are curry-adverse.
 If you like Massaman curry, you'll like this.

-1 1/2 cup plain, unsalted bone broth, or water (cool broth or water will combine with flour more easily)
+1 1/2 cup plain, water or unsalted bone broth (cool broth or water will combine with flour more easily)

 1 tsp.
 Care Curry Seasoning